leeluolee/stateman/docs/API-en.md

 As you see, we haven't created the `demo` state before creating `demo.detail`, beacuse stateman have created it for you.

-if config is not passing, `state.state(stateName)` will return the target state.
+if config is not passed into state, `state.state(stateName)` will return the target state.

 ```js